-I want to thank all of our employees, past and present, for their commitment to quality, their passion and enthusiasm.
-It is their daily contributions that will allow ImpediMed to accelerate access to our technology and aid patients.
-We look forward to updating shareholders throughout the financial year as we drive and leverage these opportunities.
+I thank all of our employees for their commitment to quality, their passion and their enthusiasm.
+It is the dedication to their work that allows us to expand and accelerate access to our technology for physicians, which helps cancer survivors live better lives.